 Indian Oil and Gas Canada (IOGC) is an organization committed to managing and regulating oil and gas resources on First Nation reserve lands.
-It is a special operating agency within Indigenous and Northern Affairs Canada (INAC).
+It is a special operating agency within Indigenous Services Canada (ISC).

 IOGC is responsible for oil and gas on First Nation reserve lands across Canada, but only a handful of reserves exist north of the 60th parallel.
 Therefore, practically all of IOGC's work is south of the 60th parallel, with most of that in the Western Canada Sedimentary Basin.

 - identify and evaluate oil and gas resource potential on Indian reserve lands;

 - encourage companies to explore for, drill and produce these resources through leasing activity;

 - ensure equitable production, fair prices and proper collection of royalties on behalf of First Nations; and

 - secure compliance with and administer the regulatory framework in a fair manner.